klho/hypoct/doc/intro.rst

 .. note::
    The simple neighbor definition above characterizes the case when two nodes are at the same level.
 When one node is larger than the other, the situation becomes more complicated---but this, too, can be dealt with.

 There is also an additional facility for elements that interact only sparsely, i.e., by overlap.
-This is suitable for, e.g., a finite element discretization of a partial differential equation and substantially reduces the extent of the near field as compared with general 'dense' elements.
+This is suitable for, e.g., a finite element discretization of a partial differential equation.
+In this case, the neighbors of a given node consist only of those nodes whose halo extensions overlap with its own halo extension.
+This substantially reduces the extent of the near field as compared with general 'dense' elements.

 Periodic domains
 ................